tnichols217/notes/CSDS 391/W/W1_tln32.md

 # 6

-There are 8 possible positions on the 2x2 cube, with 3 possible rotations, and 8 total pi
+There are 8 possible positions on the 2x2 cube, with 3 possible rotations, and 8 total pieces.
+This means that there are $(8!)3^8$